MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-features.md

 * Process messaging extension requests.

 > [!IMPORTANT]
-> You can develop Teams apps in any web-programming technology and call the [Bot Framework REST APIs](/bot-framework/rest-api/bot-framework-rest-overview) directly, but you must perform all token handling.
+> You can develop Teams apps in any web-programming technologies and call the [Bot Framework REST APIs](/bot-framework/rest-api/bot-framework-rest-overview) directly, but you must perform token handling in all cases.

 > [!TIP]
 > Teams App Studio helps you create and configure your app manifest, and register your web service as a bot on the Bot Framework.
 It also contains a React control library and an interactive card builder.
 For more information, see [getting started with Teams App Studio](~/concepts/build-and-test/app-studio-overview.md).

 ## Bots and the Microsoft Power Virtual Agents

-[Power Virtual Agents](/power-virtual-agents/fundamentals-what-is-power-virtual-agents) is a chatbot service, built on the Microsoft Power platform and Bot Framework.
-The Power Virtual Agent development process uses a guided, no-code, graphical interface approach that empowers your team members to easily create and maintain an intelligent virtual agent.
+[Power Virtual Agents](/power-virtual-agents/fundamentals-what-is-power-virtual-agents) is a chatbot service built on the Microsoft Power platform and Bot Framework.
+The Power Virtual Agent development process uses a guided, no-code, and graphical interface approach that empowers your team members to easily create and maintain an intelligent virtual agent.
 After creating your chatbot in the [Power Virtual Agents portal](https://powervirtualagents.microsoft.com), you can easily [integrate your Power Virtual Agents chatbot with Teams](how-to/add-power-virtual-agents-bot-to-teams.md).
 To get started with Power Virtual Agents chatbot, see [Power Virtual Agents documentation](https://docs.microsoft.com/power-virtual-agents/).

 ## Bots and webhooks and connectors

 Webhooks and connectors connect your bot to your web services.
 Using webhooks and connectors, you can create a simple bot for basic interaction, such as creating a workflow or other simple commands.
-They are available only in the team in which you create them and are intended for simple processes specific to your company's workflow.
+They are available only in the team where you create them and are intended for simple processes specific to your company's workflow.
 For more information, see [what are webhooks and connectors?](~/webhooks-and-connectors/what-are-webhooks-and-connectors.md).

 ## Advantages of bots